 Camping Location

-We have a full itinerary planned on the second day of the Vermont Blade and Camp.
-We’ll start by visiting Up Rise Skatepark in Lyndonville, just 3.8 miles away.
+Sunday morning we’ll start by visiting Up Rise Skatepark in Lyndonville, just 3.8 miles away.
 Next, we’ll enjoy some swimming at Lake Willoughby South Beach, located 16 miles from the skatepark.
 After our swim, we’ll drive 21 miles north to Newport Skatepark.

 Up Rise Skatepark